rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Determining initial rate of reaction.md

 *Pre-context: [[Following the progress of a reaction]]*

+**Reason for using initial concentration**:
-Almost all of the rate equations are determined by using the initial concentration, as the initial concentration is accurately known.
+- The initial concentration of reactants is accurately known.

-↪️ The initial rate of reaction is found.
+**Approximation of initial rate**:
 Initial rate can also be approximately calculated by measuring the time it takes for the reaction to produce a small amount of product.

-It is done through the following methods:
+It can be done in the following ways:
 - Precipitation
 - Colour change
 - Change in absorbance